openKolibri/halo-90/readme.md

 | ![GIF-audio]  | ![GIF-halo] | ![GIF-sparkle] |

 #### Dynamic
 The boot mode is the audio based dynamic mode.
-Every ADC cycle it reads the analog value and
+Every ADC cycle it reads the analog value and projects the audio waveform amplitude based arround amoving point on the ring with wrap arround.

 ![PWR-audio]